cds-snc/url-shortener/adr/2023-01-31-infrastructure-architecture.md

 ## Other architectual decisions

 ### Nightly DynamoDB backup
 In order to satify [CP-9 (Contigency Planning - information systems backup)](https://github.com/cds-snc/url-shortener-documentation/issues/171), we needed to setup an AWS Backup for our DynamoDB tables.
 Currently, the backup executes via AWS Backup at 12:00am every day and is stored in AWS Vault.
-In order to allow persistency and to create/run the backup, we wrote a backup plan in [terraform code](https://github.com/cds-snc/url-shortener/tree/main/terragrunt/aws/backup_plan) that executes the preceeding actions.
+In order to allow persistency and to create/run the backup, we wrote a [backup plan](https://github.com/cds-snc/url-shortener/tree/main/terragrunt/aws/backup_plan) using terraform that executes the backup actions.